lgvaioli/miniforum/README.md

 Miniforum is designed to be easily deployable to Heroku, though deployment to localhost is also possible (and highly recommended for testing and goofing around with the code).
-You can deploy to localhost in two ways: manually (TODO: insert link here) or with Docker.
+You can deploy to localhost in two ways: manually or with Docker.
 Deploying with Docker is easier and is thus the recommended way of deploying to localhost.

 ### Deploying to localhost: Common stuff

-#### Creating *.env* file
+#### Creating the *.env* file

 Whether you choose to deploy to localhost manually or with Docker, you'll need to create an *.env* file.